You are here:

 William Grieve began his career in the early 1980s behind the camera, before moving into a production position at Larry Parr's company Mirage Films.

-During his years at Mirage, Grieve worked in various roles as a production manager, associate producer, and location manager on feature films including the Bruce Morrison car chase film Shaker Run (1985) and Ian Mune's Bridge To Nowhere (1986).
-He also worked on Roger Donaldson's American breakthrough No Way Out (1987), filmed partly in New Zealand.
+During his years at Mirage, Grieve worked in various roles as a production manager, associate producer, and location manager on feature films including Bruce Morrison car chase romp Shaker Run (1985) and Ian Mune's Bridge To Nowhere (1986).
+He was also involved on the New Zealand shoot for Roger Donaldson's American breakthrough No Way Out (1987).

 In the early 1990s Grieve formed a television production company with director Bruce Morrison.
-Over the next ten years they worked together as the company Anson Grieve (later renamed Morrison Grieve) on many documentaries and factual series.
+Over the next ten years they worked together as the company Anson Grieve (later renamed Morrison Grieve) on many documentaries and series, including long-running hit Heartland.

 Morrison won a best director award for the feature-length documentary The Road to Jerusalem, about poet James K Baxter.
 The film screened at the 1997 New Zealand Film Festival.